mwarddev/tripps_treasures/README.md

     * I would like to be able to update a review.
     * I would like to be able to delete a review.
     * I would like to be able to rate a product out of 5 stars.
-* As a newsletter subscriber I would like to:
-    * Have the option to unsubscribe from the newsletter.

 #### Site Owner Goals